Home » Blog » DIY & Crafts » DIY Projects & Tips » How to Revive Butcher Block Cutting Boards

 Butcher Block adds such warmth and character to any kitchen or workspace.
 But like anything made from wood, occasionally it needs to be revived.

-If you have any butcher block or wood cutting boards or counters, you know how they dry out and start to look a bit tired after a while.
+We’ve been trying to eliminate plastic cutting boards and replacing them with wooden and butcher blocl ones.
+If you have any of them yourself, you know how they dry out and start to look a bit tired after a while.
 It’s not too difficult to clean and recondition them and give them a brand new life.

 Here’s one of our cutting boards.
 The left side has had the oil applied and the right side has not.